5 Australia Day weekend getaway ideas

 - What to do: Snorkelling, diving, sailing, golfing and other watersports.

-- Day trips: Whitehaven Beach, Airlie Beach and Conway National Park.
+- Day trips from Hamilton Island: Whitehaven Beach, Airlie Beach and Conway National Park.

 - Where to stay: Palm Bungalows.